bonitasoft/bonita-doc/README.md

 ## Contribute

-To help you contributing to Bonita BPM documentation, we provide a set of [contribution guidelines](CONTRIBUTING.md).
+To help you contributing to Bonita documentation, we provide a set of [contribution guidelines](CONTRIBUTING.md).
 Thanks for taking time to contribute!